-LadyLucks’ ultimate slot compendium Part 4
+LadyLucks’ ultimate slot compendium Part 4: How video slots work

 Whether you’re experienced or a newbie to video slots – it’s a good idea to understand how they work and how slots have developed over the years; what paylines can mean for you; how likely you are to win; and the differences between server and networked games.

 The original slots were based on a three reel format, but most slots that are enjoyed in casinos are now played on a video screen – and online casinos are exclusively video based.

 How have slots developed over the years?

 While video slots are now the most popular form of wagering at most casinos today, the first versions of these games during the 1980s were largely rejected by players in favour of traditional, mechanical slots.
 This was because the early video slots did not look at all appealing thanks to basic technology, and gamblers didn’t trust computers.

 The first slot machine that was playable on a video screen was released in 1975 by the Fortune Coin Company.
 That was followed in 1979 by the introduction of the first video poker game by SIRCOMA – which proved to be a hit amongst gamblers.
 SIRCOMA did so well out of this and other developments that it eventually became International Game Technology – responsible for the manufacturing of slot machines for a global market.

 This was to set a precedent for the creation of future games.
 In 1997, Reel Gaming brought out the popular Reel ‘em in – which was so much loved by players that other slot creators realised that video slots were the way forward.

 How did video slots become so popular?